Joginder Sharma: Post-playing career

 Joginder Sharma joined the Haryana Police in October 2007, while still an active cricketer.
 He is, as of June 2020, a Deputy Superintendent of Police located in Pehowa in the Kurukshetra district of Haryana.
 Sharma retired from his cricketing career on 3 February 2023 having not played professional cricket since 2017.

+In 2023, Haryana Police have registered a case against him and five others in connection with the suicide of a Hisar resident.

+In other turn of events, he, while serving as a DSP in Haryana Police under sports quota, moved the Punjab and Haryana High Court after the state government excluded him from the list of officers considered for IPS promotion to the 2021 select list.
+He claims he joined the DSP post in 2007 and completed probation before most others on the list, suggesting unfair practices in his exclusion, to which the Punjab and Haryana high court have issued a notice to BJP-led Haryana Government.